Will Utah Be The Next State to Implement A Plastic Bag Fee?

 Track the Plastic Bag Bans Movement

-Stay in the know and learn about developments in the plastic bag ban movement by following our interactive plastic bag ban map.
+Stay in the know and learn about developments in the plastic bag ban movement by following our interactive plastic bag ban map (link above).
 This map follows efforts to implement disposable plastic bag bans and fees.
 We show the successes, as well as the unsuccessful efforts.

 Create Reusable Bags and Support the Movement